 The U.S. Fire Administration (USFA) estimates that one in every eight fires attended by fire departments across the nation is a highway vehicle fire.
 While the majority of fatal vehicle fires are caused by collisions, some vehicles may suddenly catch fire in transit due to a manufacturing or repair defect.
 If you or a loved one suffered burn injuries or other trauma from a car fire, it is important to understand the cause of the fire in order to determine who may be liable for your damages.
-Causes of car fires
+Speaking with a car accident lawyer can help ensure your case is evaluated thoroughly and your rights are protected.

 Common Causes of Car Fires on Roadways